aef/weekling/README.md

 gem 'weekling'
 ~~~~~

-By default, Weekling extends the Date, DateTime and Time classes to allow their
+By default, Weekling extends the Integer, Date, DateTime and Time classes to
-objects to be castable to Week and Week::Day.
-Additionally the Aef namespace is
+allow their objects to be castable to Year, Week and WeekDay.
+Additionally the
-included into Object, so that you don't have to type the fully-qualified names
+Aef namespace is included into Object, so that you don't have to type the
-of the classes.
-Should you really don't want this, use the following:
+fully-qualified names of the classes.
+Should you really don't want this, use
+the following:

 ~~~~~ ruby
 require 'weekling/bare'